emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 - restricted, per-core licenses, which directly leads to

-- only running well on low core count CPUs (mostly on workstations, it directly follows that you would by it especially buy it for your 4-core or 8-core license), or if it this is not the case, running on servers which are probably not the optimum for this kind of software.
+- only running well on low core count CPUs (mostly on workstations, it directly follows that you would buy a dedicated CPU for your 4-core or 8-core license), or if it this is not the case, running on servers which are probably not the optimum for this kind of software.

 - restricted regarding exporting the computed data.
 No, you cannot open any of these files in ParaView or VisIt.